Woidly/spellcast-solver/README.md

 > [!NOTE]
 > Results related to my solver are from commit `b34bb07`.
 > I will update results only when making commits related to performance.
-> As for WintrCat's solver, it seems abandoned and therefore won't be updated at all.
+> As for WintrCat's solver, current results are from pre-multiprocessing version of repository.